CryptoJoma/NodeJS/README.md

 - You’re also not permitted to change, remove, or obscure any licensing, copyright, or other notices from the licensor within the software.
 Any use of the licensor’s trademarks must comply with relevant laws.

 Cheers for sticking to these guidelines.
 We put a lot of effort into developing LicenseChain and don't take copyright breaches lightly.

+## Support

+If you have any questions or need help, feel free to open an issue or contact us at support@licensechain.app.